-On a serious note, despite it’s popularity as a sitcom, it surely deserves note that whatever your view, aside from the comedy, it serves to remind us 100 years to day since the outbreak of the war, of just how grim life was for those who served in the trenches and as events were so long ago this can be no bad thing.
+On a serious note, despite it’s popularity as a sitcom, it surely deserves note that whatever your view, aside from the comedy, it serves to remind us 100 years to day since the end of The Great War, of just how grim life was for those who served in the trenches and the huge sacrifice made by those who fought.

 .
 The series was particularly noted for its criticism of the British Army leadership during the campaign, and also references a number of famous figures of the age.
 Perhaps the series is best remembered for the poignant ending of the final episode.